keiran-rowell/keiran-rowell.github.io/_posts/2026-01-18-fire-and-brimstone.md

 Iron-Sulfur clusters that act as waypoints in the electrical process of life, including the reactive 'crucible' of [nitrogenase]({% post_url 2023-06-14-nitrogen-fixation %}).
 Tracey A. Rouault & Wing-Hang Tong, ["Iron-sulphur cluster biogenesis and mitochondrial iron homeostasis"](https://doi.org/10.1038/nrm1620), *Nature Reviews Molecular Cell Biology*, *6*, 345--351, **2005**.
 {:.figcaption}

 Electrons ---whether generated from cracking an oxygen-phosphorus bond in the 'battery molecule' ATP, [converted from sunlight by plant photosystems](https://youtu.be/jlO8NiPbgrk?si=Bi9rNWMIGRys8WqG), ingested from Earth's mineral crust, or swapped during redox in chemotrophy--- must be channelled from junction to junction.
 Life’s electrons don't typically get to their destination by traveling as free particles; they propagate as waves.
 This could be through free-space, but the wave is attenuated rapidly over short distances in that medium (around tenths of a nanometer, ~1.7 Å).
-Even travelling along 'non-conductive' covalent bond is preferable to the vacuum.
+Even travelling along a 'non-conductive' covalent bond is preferable to the vacuum.
 So, the amino acid [linkages in proteins themselves act to wire up the way points](https://www.science.org/doi/10.1126/science.1656523) (nucleic acids moreso [due to delocalised electron sharing between stacked nucleobases](https://www.annualreviews.org/content/journals/10.1146/annurev-physchem-042018-052353)).

 Along bonds, an electron's attenuation distance increases, enough to tunnel from bond to bond in a process referred to by physicists as superexchange.
 Biological electron transfer is therefore a 'through-bond' process, and these quantum particles don't take just one path: the coupling between donor and acceptor waypoints exhibits a wave's phase, including constructive and destructive interference.
 The behaviour can't be explained purely classically, much like the double-slit experiment couldn't.